Does Grilling Cause Cancer?

 Of course, small pieces aren’t always preferable.
 At times, grillers may want to serve a big steak.
 When cooking thicker cuts, it can help to pre-cook the meat in the oven or on the stove.
 While the meat can be finished on the grill to create the desired char, pre-cooking will reduce how long meat is exposed to an open flame.

 While grilling can increase a person’s cancer risk, it remains safe with the right precautions.
 Find out more about cancer risks and how to reduce them at Regional Cancer Care Associates.
-We serve patients at more than 20 locations across New Jersey, Connecticut, Massachusetts, Maryland, and the Washington, D.C., area.
+We serve patients at more than 20 locations across New Jersey, Connecticut, Massachusetts, and the Washington, D.C., area.
 To learn more about cancer and grilling, contact us today at an RCCA location near you.

 Does grilling food cause cancer?